jaliph/jaliph/README.md

-# 👋 Hi there, I'm Jaliph!
+# 👋 Hi there, I'm Akash!

 I'm a **Senior Software Developer** at [Aerospike](https://www.aerospike.com/), working on high-performance, scalable, and resilient systems at the heart of the world's leading key-value store.